microsoft/MLOpsPython/docs/getting_started.md

 Make sure your webapp has the credentials to pull the image from the Azure Container Registry created by the Infrastructure as Code pipeline.
 You could do this by following the instructions in the section [Configure registry credentials in web app](https://docs.microsoft.com/en-us/azure/devops/pipelines/targets/webapp-on-container-linux?view=azure-devops&tabs=dotnet-core%2Cyaml#configure-registry-credentials-in-web-app).
 Note that you must have run the pipeline once (including the Deploy to Webapp stage up to the `Create scoring image` step) so that an image is present in the registry, before you can connect the Webapp to the Azure Container Registry in the Azure Portal.

 ![build](./images/multi-stage-webapp.png)

-# Customizing the Azure DevOps job container

-The pipeline uses a Docker container on the Azure Pipelines agents to accomplish the pipeline steps.
-The image of the container ***mcr.microsoft.com/mlops/python:latest*** is built with this [Dockerfile](../environment_setup/Dockerfile) and it has all necessary dependencies installed for the purposes of this repository.
-This image serves as an example of using a custom Docker image that provides a pre-baked environment.
-This environment is guaranteed to be the same on any building agent, VM or local machine.

-In your project you will want to build your own Docker image that only contains the dependencies and tools required for your use case.
-This image will be more likely smaller and therefore faster, and it will be totally maintained by your team.
-See [instructions for customizing the Azure DevOps job container](./custom_container.md).

 # Next steps